inventree/inventree-website/_repo/inventree-adv-sheet-label.md

 ### Default sheet layout

 This setting allows you to specify which sheet layout is selected by default when opening the printing dialog.
 It makes sense to set this either to some *Auto* option or to the layout you are using the most.
 The default is ```Auto (round)```, which is probably fine for most use-cases.

+### Printer offset X / Y

+Most office printers do not place the page exactly where the PDF says, so a sheet that is geometrically correct can still print a millimeter or two off the die.
+These two settings shift the whole label grid to compensate, in mm: positive X moves labels right, positive Y moves them down.
+Both default to 0.

+This is a property of your *printer*, not of the label sheet, which is why it is a global setting rather than part of a layout definition — the same correction applies whichever sheet layout you print.

+To calibrate, print one sheet on plain paper at 100% scaling (scaling must be off, or the measurement is meaningless), hold it against a real label sheet, and measure the offset.
+If the labels land 2mm too high, set ```Printer offset Y``` to ```2```.

 ## Common Issues